As iFF only The Academy calls the shots

 - The Sturgeon Queens

-Julie Cohen is the director and producer of 11 documentaries, most recently The Sturgeon Queens (official selection, 2015 Berlinale; winner, nine Audience Choice awards) and I Live To Sing (2014 NY Emmy: Best Arts Program; Opening Night Film, American Documentary Film Festival).
+Julie Cohen has directed and produced documentaries -- both features and shorts.
+Her films include The Sturgeon Queens (official selection, 2015 Berlinale; winner, nine Audience Choice awards); and I Live To Sing (2014 NY Emmy: Best Arts Program; Opening Night Film, American Documentary Film Festival).
+Her forthcoming film AMERICAN VETERAN (Freestyle Releasing, 2017) won the Founders Award at the G.I.
+Film Festival and the Panavision Showcase Award at Syracuse International Film Festival.
 Before starting BetterThanFiction, her own production company, in 2008, Julie was a longtime staff producer at NBC News.
 She graduated from the Columbia University Graduate School of Journalism where she is now an adjunct professor.

 Lawrence FrascellaFilm Critic/Historian